CharlesGM/nethermind-network-manager/README.md

 ### 1. Comprehensive Documentation

-I have ve created a detailed documentation system to make this project accessible to developers of all experience levels:
+I have created a detailed documentation system to make this project accessible to developers of all experience levels:

 - **TEST_GUIDE.md**: General testing workflow with a clear sequence of steps
-- **GCP_TESTING_GUIDE.md**: Specific GCP cluster testing procedures with troubleshooting
 - **WALLET_GUIDE.md**: Detailed wallet setup and funding instructions

 ### 2. Enhanced Testing Scripts